 “Rejection Sensitive Dysphoria is a triggered, wordless emotional pain that occurs after a real or perceived loss of approval, love, or respect.

-RSD is an extreme emotional sensitivity and emotional pain triggered by the perception or imagination by the person with ADHD that they have:
+RSD is an extreme emotional sensitivity and emotional pain triggered by the perception or imagination by the neurodivergent person that they have:

 - been rejected